Libraries & archives

 National Library of Scotland

-Our National Library located at George IV Bridge in Edinburgh is a reference library with extensive collections and is recognised as one of the major research libraries in Europe.
-It has the benefit of legal deposit of publications.
-The Map Library Reading Room at Causewayside, 33 Salisbury Place Edinburgh provides the opportunity to consult original maps by appointment.
-It may be possible to consult particular maps through the library’s digital resources.
+In Edinburgh, at George 1V Bridge, the National Library is a reference library with extensive collections and is recognised as one of the major research libraries in Europe.
+It has the benefit of legal deposit of all printed material published in the United Kingdom.

 Scottish Local History Forum